sarahwie/sarahwie.github.io/about.md

 layout: default
 ---

 Welcome to my personal site!
+I am a postdoctoral researcher at the [Allen Institute for AI](https://allenai.org/), or AI2 for short, working on the [Aristo](https://allenai.org/aristo) project.
-I am a final-year computer science PhD student at Georgia Tech, advised by Prof. [Mark Riedl](https://eilab-gt.github.io).
+I received my PhD from Georgia Tech in 2022, advised by Prof. [Mark Riedl](https://eilab-gt.github.io).

+I am recruiting interns to work with me at AI2.
+The application is always rolling, but please [apply here](https://boards.greenhouse.io/thealleninstitute/jobs/2171324) by Nov.
+1st for summer 2023 consideration!
+(Please also mention me in your application.)

 My research interest is interpretability methods for deep learning applied to natural language processing (NLP).
 This encompasses three threads:
 - defining and standardizing terminology, desiderata, and evaluation methods;